“Our aim is to provide a safe, entertaining and memorable day out for all our guests.”

 Free Wheelchair Hire

-Available at our Information Point are a limited amount of manual wheelchairs.
-These can be hired for free, but they must be pre-booked via phone on 01299 402114.
+Available at our VIP Experiences Kiosk are a limited amount of manual wheelchairs.
+These can be hired for free, but they must be pre-booked via an email to firstname.lastname@example.org or by phone on 01299 402114.
 A driving licence or similar will be required as a returnable safety deposit.
-Our staff members are very willing to accommodate all our guests and are happy to deliver the wheelchairs to the car park area.
+Our staff members are very willing to accommodate all our guests and are happy to deliver the wheelchairs to the car park area where possible.

 Parking for People with Disabilities